 History and Future

 For over 20 years, The Jumping Frog was a focal point for book lovers and book collectors in the greater Hartford area, featuring at its height over 100,000 volumes and a vast collection of ephemeral items: magazines, pamphlets, programs, postcards, posters, and more.

-With this site, we have embarked upon the ambitious project of matching every printed item in our inventory with its perfect owner.
+With this site, we continue our ambitious project to match every printed item in our inventory with its perfect owner.
 Newly-cataloged items appear each week here and in our eBay listings.
 Check back often!